 A back injury is painful and can cause nurses to become the patient.
 While nurses are a high-risk group, anyone can develop back pain on the job.

 If you or your loved one has injured their back due to their occupation, you probably have questions about the way forward with your medical bills and situation at work.
-It might be a good idea to contact a workers compensation lawyer to see if you can file a workers compensation claim to safeguard your rights while you recover from your back injury before you become a patient for life.
+It might be a good idea to contact a workers compensation attorney to see if you can file a workers compensation claim to safeguard your rights while you recover from your back injury before you become a patient for life.